 Addressing Related Tickets And Demerit Points

-OWI cases often come with other tickets like speeding or improper driving.
+OWI cases often come with other tickets, such as speeding or improper driving.
 Those tickets can mean fines, points, and even additional suspensions if points stack up.

-A full defense strategy looks at the whole case, not just the OWI count.
+A full defense strategy considers the entire case, not just the OWI count.

 Using Technical And Scientific Knowledge